 - The IMF organizes an increasing number of country and regional seminars for legislators.
-Examples include dialogue with representatives from the European Parliament, a recent event in Tanzania in April 2014 another one in Baku, Azerbaijan in 2013; a conference in Kigali, Rwanda in 2012 brought together MPs from 40 African countries to discuss private sector development in the region and explained the economic policies recommended by the IMF; and in 2014, programs for parliamentarians have been held in Mozambique, Kuwait and Jordan; along with other country-specific seminars.
+Examples include dialogue and meetings with representatives from the European Parliament, a recent event in Tanzania in April 2014; a conference in Kigali, Rwanda in 2012 which brought together MPs from 40 African countries to discuss private sector development in the region and explained the economic policies recommended by the IMF; and in 2014, programs for parliamentarians have been held in Mozambique, Kuwait, and Jordan; along with other country-specific seminars.

-- The Fund also offers courses in economic analysis and policymaking for legislators with partners such as the Joint Vienna Institute (JVI), such as the Global Extractive Industries Seminar held in October 2012 and 2013.
+- The Fund also offers courses in economic analysis and policymaking for legislators with partners such as the Joint Vienna Institute (JVI), including the Global Extractive Industries Seminar held in October 2012 and 2013.
 Similarly, in February 2014, a seminar with JVI brought together legislators from many of the countries in eastern Europe to discuss the impact of the global financial crisis on the region and their prospects going forward.